ColziandKing/RSCUniverse/Domain✝.md

 ## Fullysia
 * Production - Made in 2022, named after Princess Fullysia.
-* In-story - Founded by Colziand and the natives usually trade with what is now *Rhuffelj*, common trade is Boswellia.
+* In-story - It was the Fullysianth Chant, when Colziand had a big population.
+Its government decided to make an *Independent Colony Act*, where in volunteers of the population will find new to start a new fresh life, they will govern themselves and reconnect once they have settled in a new land filled with bounties of resources.

 ### Info
 * It is located at the Northwest of the domain.